 - Security at Every Layer

 I will likely revisit these concepts in future posts, but in this post I want to highlight how our multi-datacenter tokenization function can help to build PCI-compliant applications that are cloud-aware, hitting points 4, 5, and 7 above.
-This is because we designed our tokenization broker as a cloud-aware application with built-in intelligence to work across disparate networks and datacenters while maintaining a low cost proxy implementation model.

 What is Tokenization?